-Creating a human barricade so that no person can pass is mischief.
+Creating a human barricade so that no person can pass or obstructing access to vehicles can be mischief.

 Protesters chaining themselves to the anchor chain of a U.S. aircraft carrier were found to be interfering with the potential use of the ship's anchor and were convicted of mischief.